gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/New-AadrmRightsDefinition.md

 Note: For clarity, the documentation and display text from the module shows these rights as all upper-case letters.
 However, the values are not case-sensitive and you can specify them in lower or upper case.

-For more information about the usage rights, see [Configuring usage rights for Azure Rights Management](https://docs.microsoft.com/information-protection/deploy-use/configure-usage-rights).
+For more information about the usage rights, see [Configuring usage rights for Azure Information Protection](https://docs.microsoft.com/information-protection/deploy-use/configure-usage-rights).

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]